jfpatrick/pyda/docs/source/usage.rst

 With this we can feed the property data back to the device::

-    client.set('SOME.DEVICE/SomeProperty', new_data, selector='SOME.DEVICE.USER')
+    client.set('SOME.DEVICE/SomeProperty', new_data, selector='SOME.TIMING.USER')

 Had the property allowed "partial setting" (as can be determined from :attr:`DataTypeValue.accepts_partial <pyda_core.model.DataTypeValue.accepts_partial>`), we could alternatively have simply set the new field directly::

-    client.set('SOME.DEVICE/SomeProperty', {'some-field': 15}, selector='SOME.DEVICE.USER')
+    client.set('SOME.DEVICE/SomeProperty', {'some-field': 15}, selector='SOME.TIMING.USER')